In those days when there again was a great crowd without anything to eat,

 They picked up the fragments left over–seven baskets.

 He dismissed the crowd and got into the boat with his disciples

 and came to the region of Dalmanutha.

 An awful lot of contemporary theologians and Bible commentators have tried to explain away the miracles of Jesus as spiritual symbols.
-Perhaps most notoriously, many preachers tried to explain the multiplication of the loaves and fishes as a “miracle” of charity, everyone sharing the little that he had.
+Perhaps most notoriously, many preachers tried to explain the multiplication of the loaves and fishes as a “miracle” of charity, with everyone sharing the little that he had.

-But I think it’s hard to deny that the first Christians were intensely interested in the miracles of Jesus and that they didn’t see them as mere literary symbols!
+But I think it’s hard to deny that the first Christians were intensely interested in the miracles of Jesus, and that they didn’t see them as mere literary symbols!
 They saw them for what they really were: actions of God, breaking into our world.

 – Bishop Robert Barron